 |---|---|---|---|---|

-Duke is the son Tommy did not raise but may need most.
-Charlie represents continuity — the safe, sanctioned future.
-Duke represents disruption — an heir with nothing to lose and instincts sharpened outside the family’s protection.
-The film appears to be betting on disruption.
+Duke is the son Tommy didn’t raise but ended up needing most.
+Charlie represents continuity, the safe, sanctioned future.
+Duke represents disruption, an heir with nothing to lose and instincts sharpened outside the family’s protection.

-The show reveals almost nothing about Zipora as an individual.
-She is not given screen time, dialogue, or a visible presence in Season 6.
-Her existence is communicated entirely through Duke and through Tommy’s acknowledgment that he fathered a child outside his known relationships.
+The series reveals almost nothing about Zelda as an individual.
+She isn’t given screen time, dialogue, or a visible presence in the TV show.
+Her existence is communicated entirely through Duke and through Tommy’s acknowledgment that he fathered a child before the war.

-What is clear is that Zipora shaped Duke’s identity completely.
-His Romani heritage, his self-sufficiency, his wariness around the Shelby world — all of that comes from her.
-She is the most important unseen character in the show’s final season.
+What is clear is that Zelda shaped Duke’s identity completely.
+His Romani heritage, his self-sufficiency, his wariness around the Shelby world, all of that comes from her.

 The Romani Connection: Esme Lee and the Pattern

 Esme Lee married John Shelby in Season 1 as part of a truce between the Shelby and Lee families.
 She bore John’s children, tried to keep them safe, and walked away from the family entirely after John was murdered in Season 4.
-Esme made the decision Zipora may have made years earlier: the Shelby name is not worth the danger it attracts.
+Esme made the same calculation Zelda made years earlier: the Shelby name is not worth the danger it attracts.

 | Character | Romani Connection | Shelby Link | Outcome |